- Precast concrete is poured into a reusable mould or ‘form’, cured in a controlled environment, then lifted into place.

 The erection sequence determines the order of transport.
 Careful planning of the erection sequence to minimise crane positions reduces transport and cranage costs.

 Site access for trailers and cranes is a critical consideration at the design stage and may preclude the use of precast construction.

 Specialist erection contractors and specialised lifting equipment are essential for precast work.
-OH&S risks can be extreme if lifting procedures, temporary bracing and panel connections are not professionally conducted.
+Occupational health and safety (OH&S) risks can be extreme if lifting procedures, temporary bracing and panel connections are not professionally conducted.

-In residential construction, precast concrete generally employs similar footing systems to other high mass construction systems.
+In residential construction, precast concrete generally uses similar footing systems to other high mass construction systems.

 Joints and connections

 Continuous welding of steel angle inserts is often used to join precast walls.
 The inserts are typically rebated and plaster set internally.
 Junctions are often visually expressed externally.
 Welded joints are problematic during deconstruction.
 For this reason, concealed or recessed bolted connections are preferable.

 Lifting inserts should remain accessible and structurally sound for future relocation.
 A deconstruction schedule should be prepared that includes plans and photographs of each panel after erection and notes any damage to lifting inserts.

 - waterproofing and fire rating to the same specification as walls